 - Review the Moritz clerkship website for an overview of the judicial clerkship hiring process.
-Also, see Cybele Smith of Career Services in the spring to review the process.
+Also, see Liza Larky of Career Development in the spring to review the process.
 Off-cycle federal openings are also available.
-For more information about individual state judicial clerkships, visit the Vermont Law School site and click on “Access the Guide” (go to User Names/Passwords for access) and then “Guide to State Judicial Clerkship Procedures” or an individual state guide.
+For more information about individual state judicial clerkships, visit the Vermont Clerkship Guide and click on “Access the Guide” (go to User Names/Passwords for access) and then “Guide to State Judicial Clerkship Procedures” or an individual state guide.
 For most city/county courts, applications are accepted after bar passage.
 Judges’ names are most easily found in a local/county bar directory.
 Many states hire in the summer prior to a a student’s final year of law school.

 - PSJD is a site where public interest employers post possibilities.

 - Harvard Law School’s Career and Specialty Guides provide an in-depth look into many areas of public interest law.